Overall goal is patient and staff satisfaction

 "The whole goal is to improve patient and staff satisfaction through strong leaders," says Becky Glover, RN, MNSc, manager of staff education and computer training for the Little Rock-based facility.

-The program, Building Bridges III, focuses on leadership competencies developed from focus groups made up of administrators, managers, and staff, she says.
+The program, Building Bridges III, focuses on leadership competencies developed from focus groups comprised of administrators, managers, and staff from different hospital departments, she explains.
 "They came together to decide on curriculum, what qualities they thought strong leaders should exhibit."

 The Myers-Briggs Type Indicator personality inventory is used as a framework for personal development and to provide tools the managers can use in working with the employees they lead, Glover notes.
 Among other things, Myers-Briggs is used as "part of a bridge to talk about the ways that different types of people communicate."

-The program, she adds, asks the question: "How do I, as a leader, get my team to work together more efficiently?"
+The program, she adds, looks at the question: "How do I, as a leader, get my team to work together more efficiently?"

 Participants in the recently completed program pilot included a revenue integrity specialist and a point-of-service coordinator from the access department, as well as nurse managers, a pharmacy manager, and a respiratory therapy manager, among others, she says.
 The next session, scheduled for this month, already is overbooked.